Skip to main content

 Pass each component, then bundle.

 DANB scores are scaled 100 to 900, with 400 the minimum to pass each component.
-Because the test is computer-adaptive, scaled score does not map cleanly to raw percent correct — roughly fifty per cent raw correct, on the right items, can scale to a passing 400.
-Component scores are reported separately and remain valid as long as the candidate maintains active eligibility within the five-year testing window.
+Because the test is computer-adaptive, scaled score does not map cleanly to raw percent correct — the average candidate will answer around 50% of items correctly, per DANB.
+Component scores are reported within 1-3 business days of the test date.

 07 — Sample question style